chendry/LSY201/README.md

-For example, the following debug output shows the bytes transmitted and received while changing the image resolution to 640x480, resetting the camera, and finally taking a picture:
+For example, the following debug output shows the bytes transmitted and received while changing the image resolution to 640x480, resetting the camera, waiting for "Init end," and finally taking a picture:

     sending bytes: 56 0 31 5 4 1 0 19
     expecting bytes: